mame/quine-relay/README.md

 ### Ubuntu

-If you are using Ubuntu 22.04 (Jammy Jellyfish), you can perform the following steps.
+If you are using Ubuntu 22.10 (Kinetic Kudu), you can perform the following steps.

 #### 1. Install all interpreters/compilers.